No products in the cart.

 6 times per year online, mailed three times a year in hard copy double issues.

 What is the impact factor for Aquatic Mammals?

-Aquatic Mammals impact factor for 2017 is 1.0, ourr h-index = 16; g-index = 21; AW-index = 14.33.
-Compare these values to other mammalian science journals at this link.
-You can find more details for Aquatic Mammals impact factor over the years at this link, and scroll to the graph lower on the page.
+Aquatic Mammals impact factor for 2022 is 1.09, our h-index = 30; g-index = 21; AW-index = 14.33.
+Compare these values to other mammalian science journals.
+You can find more details for Aquatic Mammals impact factor over the years at this link.

 How many issues of Aquatic Mammals are available online?

 All issues of Aquatic Mammals from Volume 1 in 1972 through the present are available online at the Aquatic Mammals website.

 May I purchase a single print issue?

 Absolutely.
 Check out our archives for pricing and ordering information.